Three Curators Pick Highlights from The Shed’s Emerging Artist Exhibition ‘Open Call’

 Sophia Marisa Lucas, Assistant Curator at Queens Museum: Analisa Teachworth

-Similar to Kara Walker’s 2014 Domino Sugar Factory installation, A Subtlety, Teachworth’s presentation explores sugar’s warped history, problematized with issues of labor, race, consumption, and even health, in the United States.
-Not unlike the artist’s former mixed-media installations, a projection of human figures activate and haunt the installation, singing a hymn for the past and possible future.
+Similar to Kara Walker’s 2014 Domino Sugar Factory installation, A Subtlety, Teachworth’s presentation explores sugar’s warped history, problematized with issues of labor, race, consumption, and even health, in the U.S. Not unlike the artist’s former mixed-media installations, a projection of human figures activate and haunt the installation, singing a hymn for the past and possible future.

 “It was among the most successful of the immersive installations combining video and sculptural form,” says Sophia Marisa Lucas about the work’s influence, “and offered a compelling, visceral reflection on the trajectory of capitalism.”